 A smart move to next-generation identity credentials

 DoD coordinates and supervises all government agencies and functions relating directly to national security and the military.

 The U.S. defense budget for FY2023 is $797 billion.

 What is the Army CAC?

-Data integrity is of paramount importance, given the highly sensitive nature of the information handled by DoD employees and contractors daily.
+Data integrity is paramount, given the highly sensitive nature of the information handled by DoD employees and contractors daily.

 By introducing strong employee authentication measures with secure card certificates and PIN codes, DoD has led digital security for the Federal government.
 The military CAC program has issued over 25 million smart identity badges to date.